shelleyolivia/learn-tutorials/figment-learn/new-pathways/celo/celo-08-setter.md

 # Conclusion

-In this tutorial, we learned quite a lot!
-We took a quick look at one of Ethereum’s most powerful development tool - Truffle.
-We used it to compile our smart contract.
-Then we deployed our smart contract with few lines of Javascript code and called two methods on that smart contract.
+Congratulations!
+You've completed the Celo Pathway.
+In this series of tutorials, we learned quite a lot!
+We connected to Celo; created and funded an account on the Alfajores testnet; transferred and swapped tokens; then deployed a smart contract with few lines of JavaScript code and called two methods on that smart contract.

-We have only covered a very small area of contract development.
-We invite you to keep experimenting on your own, and we will be providing more advanced Celo tutorials shortly to help you get to the next level.
+We have only covered a very small portion of smart contract development, however there are many existing Solidity resources.
+We invite you to keep experimenting on your own, and we will be providing more advanced Celo tutorials shortly to help you bring your knowledge and skills to the next level.

-If you had any difficulties following this tutorial or simply want to discuss Celo and DataHub tech with us you can[ join our community](https://discord.gg/Chhuv5zHy3) today!
+If you had any difficulties following this tutorial or simply want to discuss Celo and DataHub tech with us you can [join our community](https://discord.gg/Chhuv5zHy3) today!